tensionhead/SpyBOAT/README.md

 - amplitude movie
 - power movie

-This is the complete 2D-analogue to the results for univariate time-series data provided by pyBOAT.
+This is the complete 2D-analogue to the results for univariate time-series provided by pyBOAT.

 ## General Usage Tips